mramshaw/Python-Linters/README.md

 ## To Do

 - [x] Add notes on disabling specific `pylint` rules
+- [x] Add notes on disabling specific `pylint` rules for a single line of code
 - [x] Add notes on Black (code formatter)